ceramicstudio/web-playground/quickstart.md

       format: 'date-time',
       title: 'date',
       maxLength: 30,
     }, // any further properties are optional.
+You must have one property in the schema
     title: {
       type: 'string',
       title: 'title',